 Buying vinyl is a lifestyle.
 Those who spend a lot of time in record shops know that hunting down that specific record is part of the fun.
 It's a chase and it's satisfying to find the exact right record and release you're looking for.

 Inevitably, it's sound that vinyl fans come back to time and time again.
 Records have a satisfying crackle and a warm sound Vinyl tracks aren't compressed in the same way a digital download is so it could be that that gives it a richer sound.

-Spending more time buying those vinyl records means that turning to vinyl record players was the next logical step.
+Spending more time buying those vinyl records means that turning to vinyl vinyl players was the next logical step.
 Ensuring they are both stylish and affordable is an important part of what we do at GPO.
-It's a big deal for us to offer record players than even the youngest music fans can afford to buy and enjoy their vinyl records.
+It's a big deal for us to offer vinyl players than even the youngest music fans can afford to buy and enjoy their vinyl records.
 It makes it much easier for people to feel like they're part of the vinyl revival.